roddhjav/apparmor.d/README.md

 **Demo**

-You want to try this project, or you are curious about the advanced usage and security it can provide without installing it on your machine.
-You can try it online on my AppArmor play machine at https://play.pujol.io/
+If you want to try this project, or are curious about the advanced usage and security it can provide without installing it on your machine, you can try it online on my AppArmor play machine at https://play.pujol.io/

 > This project is originally based on the work from [Morfikov][upstream] and aims to extend it to more Linux distributions and desktop environments.